thinkinglabs/thinkinglabs.github.io/_drafts/the-practices-that-make-continuous-integration-team-working.md

 > If you do revert a broken deployment, why would you not revert a broken build?
 >
-> -- [Steve Smiths](https://twitter.com/stevesmith_tech) during a phone call
+> -- [Steve Smith](https://twitter.com/stevesmith_tech) during a phone call

 ## Conclusion

+Investing in these practices is very valuable.
+Each on their own enable the fast flow of work for the team.
+Fast flow work results in more integrations.
+More integrations gets the team closer to a state of Continuous Integration.

+However, be aware, these are difficult practices to adopt as it involves people.
+But implementing these practices is a good investment not a bad cost as it unlocks faster IT delivery throughput and higher quality.

 ## Acknowledgments

-[Lisi Hocke](https://twitter.com/lisihocke) for reviewing, questioning and providing helpful feedback and all the cheering.
+[Lisi Hocke](https://twitter.com/lisihocke) for reviewing, genuinely questioning from a tester's perspective what I write and providing helpful feedback.
+And also for all the cheering.

 ## Bibliography